wyrdc1996/Flix/README.md

 <img src="http://g.recordit.co/vIyMStuwcT.gif" width=250><br>

 ### Notes
-When I worked on the first bonus user story, I just create a show segue action from the movie grid cell to the same new view controller I used for the movies table cell.
-I am not sure is it a right approach, or I should create a new view controller for this task, but it works fine for now.
+When I worked on the first bonus user story, I just create a show segue action from the movie grid cell to the same new view controller I used for the movie table cell.
+I am not sure is it the right approach, or I should create a new view controller for this task, but it works fine for now.

 ---